ratwolfzero/hopalong_python/README.md

 # matplotlib.use('TkAgg')

 The ".py" version is considerable slower than my Rust version.
 If speed is essential use the "@jit" version!!!
-@jit is used to accelerate the iterative calculation loop for the fractal.
+@jit is used to compile the iterative calculation loop for the fractal.
 As @jit is not compatible with matplotlib the function hopalong has been splitted in the calculation and plotting part.
 A revelation in terms of speed...

 The programm will ask for the parameters a, b, c and num (number of iterations).
 Num must be entered as integer 1000000 or 1_000_000.
 The parameters a, b and c can be entered in floating point or integer format.